 See below for admission charges.
 Donations are gratefully received.
-Save 10% on Museum admission when you purchase your tickets online
+Book your tickets online.

-Guided Tour Unlimited Day Pass to the Museum
+Guided Tour Unlimited Day Pass to The Black Watch Museum

-The best way to immerse yourself in the history of Scotland's premier Highland Regiment is to take a guided tour, led by our trained and knowledgeable tour guides.
+The best way to experience the history of Scotland's oldest Highland Regiment is to take a guided tour.

 Concession (Students, 60+)